 - 1 can of Heinz baked beans

 - 2 eggs

-- Don't forget the tea.
+- Once everything is ready, start loading your plate.
+Don't forget the tea.

 - Okay, this is not really a recipe so much as a list of things that go on a plate and a strategy for cooking them.
 Obviously, this is just one way to do it.
 Go nuts!